 Tenure-track faculty, non-tenure-track faculty, and graduate student instructors are eligible for this highly-competitive award.
 Graduate and undergraduate students may nominate any instructor they have previously taken a course with or an instructor with whom they are currently enrolled in a course.
 Faculty may submit nominations for graduate student instructors.

-The deadline for the 2019-20 DTA finalists to submit a 1-page teaching statement and CV has passed.
+The deadline for DTA finalists to upload their materials has passed.
+Thank you.

-The deadline to submit a letter of support has passed.
+The deadline for writers to upload their letters of support has passed.
+Thank you.